-p) Outdoor Storage

-- (1) Storage of items shall be ancillary to the principal use. - (2) Storage areas shall be located to the side or rear of the principal structure - (3) Only items sold or serviced by the business may be stored on the site. - (4) Areas containing items stored for more than 4 consecutive days must be screened from adjacent properties, public rights-of-way, and roadways with an "A" buffer as described in Section 6-3 of this Ordinance q) Self-service Storage Facilities r) Student Rentals

-- (1) Self-service storage facilities shall be screened from adjacent properties, public rights-of-way, and roadways with an "A" buffer as described in Section 6-3 of this Ordinance. - (2) Unenclosed storage of vehicles, campers, etc. shall be located at the rear of the property. - (3) All vehicles stored on the property shall be registered and operable.

-- (1) Maximum number of unrelated persons in home shall be: - a.
-Three (3) unrelated persons if home is more than /4 mile from WCU campus - b.
-Five (5) unrelated persons if home is 3⁄4 mile or less from WCU campus - (2) Parking must be provided as required by Section 6-4 of this Ordinance, with no parking permitted in required setbacks.
+- r) Outdoor Storage Residential District - (1) Storage of items shall be ancillary to the principal use. - (2) Storage areas occupying a total area of more than 20 cubic feet shall be located to the side or rear of the principal structure - (3) No unlicensed or inoperable vehicles shall be stored on the property unless covered or located in an enclosed structure. - s) Self-service Storage Facilities - (1) Self-service storage facilities shall be screened from adjacent properties, public rights-of-way, and roadways with an "A" buffer as described in Section 6-3 of this Ordinance. - (2) Unenclosed storage of vehicles, campers, etc. shall be located at the rear of the property. - (3) All vehicles stored on the property shall be registered and operable. - t) Student Rentals - (1) Maximum number of unrelated persons in home shall be: - a.
+Three (3) unrelated persons if home is more than 3/4 mile from WCU campus - b.
+Five (5) unrelated persons if home is 3/4 mile or less from WCU campus - (2) Parking must be provided as required by Section 6-4 of this Ordinance, with no parking permitted in required setbacks.

 Sec.
 5-2.
-Conditional Uses.
+Special Uses.

-The following uses require the granting of a conditional use permit by the Cullowhee Community Planning Council, as provided for in Section 8-4 of this ordinance:
+The following uses require the granting of a special use permit by the Cullowhee Community Planning Council, as provided for in Section 8-4 of this ordinance:

-- a) Bars, Nightclubs - (1) All outdoor music, events, activities must end by 10:00 PM - (2) All lighting must comply with Jackson County lighting standards - b) Cellular Telecommunications Towers - (1) All telecommunications towers must be setback 200' from all residential structures on the same property and 200' from the property line of a property used for residential purposes. - (2) All cellular telecommunications towers must comply with standards set forth in the Jackson County Cellular Telecommunications Ordinance. - (3) The Jackson County Board of Commissioners shall have final review and approval as set forth in the Jackson County Cellular Telecommunications Ordinance. - c) Planned Developments - d) Telecommunication Towers (Wireless Telecommunications Structures) - (1) Shall be subject to the Jackson County Telecommunications Ordinance - (2) Conditional use in the SF and TH districts
+- a) Bars, Nightclubs - (1) All outdoor music, events, activities must end by 10:00 PM - (2) All lighting must comply with Jackson County lighting standards - b) Cellular Telecommunications Towers - (1) All telecommunications towers must be setback 200' from all residential structures on the same property and 200' from the property line of a property used for residential purposes. - (2) All cellular telecommunications towers must comply with standards set forth in the Jackson County Cellular Telecommunications Ordinance.

+- (3) The Jackson County Board of Commissioners shall have final review and approval as set forth in the Jackson County Cellular Telecommunications Ordinance.

+- c) Planned Developments

+- (1) See Section 5-3 below.